ntk148v/til/python/asyncio/README.md

 ### 2.3.
 Task

-- Tasks provide a handle on independently scheduled and running coroutines and allow the task to be queried, canceled, and results and exceptions to be retrieved later.
+- Tasks provide a handle on independently scheduled and running coroutines and allow the task to be queried, cancelled, and results and exceptions to be retrieved later.
   - The _asyncio event loop_ manages _tasks_.
 As such, all _coroutines_ become and are managed as _tasks_ within the event loop.
   - A Future is a special
 - There are 2 main ways to create and schedule a task: